apache/pulsar-site/static/reference/next/client/client-configuration-consumer.md

 **Default**: `50000`

 ### negativeAckRedeliveryBackoff
 Interface for custom message is negativeAcked policy.
-You can specify `RedeliveryBackoff` for aconsumer.
+You can specify `RedeliveryBackoff` for a consumer.

 **Type**: `org.apache.pulsar.client.api.RedeliveryBackoff`